birdsean/neural-net-go/README.md

 ## Contributions

 ...are welcome!
-If you see that I got something wrong, have some helpful comments, would like to try the exercise yourself, or want to add some enhancments to the library, feel free to drop a PR.
+If you see that I got something wrong, have some helpful comments, would like to try the exercise yourself and find a better way of doing it, or want to add some enhancements to the library, feel free to drop a PR.